 Hydrangeas are most commonly grown as small shrubs and boast beautiful flowers.
 These flowers can be a wide range of colors but often pink, blue, green, white, and red.
 They will flower from early spring into fall.
 So, what happens if a dog eats hydrangea?
 Are hydrangeas toxic to dogs?
 The answer is, unfortunately, yes, hydrangeas are poisonous as they contain a glycoside called “cyanogenic glycoside.”

 Some pitted fruits contain cyanogenic glycosides, including peaches, pears, seeds from apple cores, and some beans.
 These are broken down during digestion to produce toxic cyanide.
-If your canine companion ate hydrangeas, let’s take a look at what you’ll need to do and what your next steps should be.
+If your canine companion ate hydrangeas, let’s look at what you’ll need to do and what your next steps should be.

 My Dog Ate A Hydrangea.
 What Now?